LIVE MORE LIFE, BE MORE iIrish

 The risk of calling a border poll before it is ready is the backlash and rigidity it would create if it failed.
 The GFA mandates that the Secretary of State for Northern Ireland shall call for a border poll when it ‘… appears likely to [him or her] that a majority of those voting would express a wish that Northern Ireland should cease to be part of the United Kingdom and form a part of a united Ireland.”

-Dr. Brendan O’Leary, Political Science Professor at the University of Pennsylvania, speaking at the Summit, opined that political support for unification is growing albeit such support would not exist today.
+Dr. Brendan O’Leary, a Political Science Professor at the University of Pennsylvania, speaking at the Summit, opined that political support for unification is growing albeit such support would not exist today.
 The necessity of addressing multifaced cultural, economic, and governing issues must be resolved if voters are to be made comfortable with unification.

 Mr. Glenn Bradley, a former British soldier, a Loyalist political leader, and a declared Irish Republican, posed one example of an issue that must be solved before some residents of the north would support unification.
 Because Mr. Bradley is a former British soldier, he draws a pension from the British government.
 Many in the north are in Mr. Bradley’s same position, whether as a soldier or a government worker, unionist or nationalist.

-Before he can support unification, Mr. Bradley wants to know which government will cover his pension?
+Before he can support unification, Mr. Bradley wants to know which government will cover his pension.
 Other issues discussed included health care coverage, infrastructure, financing obligations, and how government representation will be structured; all of this must be resolved before a border poll on unification can take place.

 Fortunately, the planning process is underway.
 A non-governmental multi-party body has been formed with committees made up of individuals from various disciplines and backgrounds participating to address these issues.

-A critical factor to the realization of unification is the involvement of the United States and Irish America.
+A critical factor in the realization of unification is the involvement of the United States and Irish America.
 Summit presenters made clear that major support from the United States is vital to making any unification plan workable.
 This includes the pressure that the United States can impose upon the UK to support unification as well as encouraging investment and providing financial backing for the north.

-Some presenters questioned whether the UK would economically assist with unification should a border poll pass, making pressure from the United State on the UK a necessity.
+Some presenters questioned whether the UK would economically assist with unification should a border poll pass, making pressure from the United States on the UK a necessity.
 The Summit presenters also put out the call for active participation from Irish-America in the unification process.

 Judge Michael Mentel